ericnordelo/nile-coverage/README.md

 ### 2. Report doesn't catch execution when multiple threads are used with [pytest-xdist](https://pypi.org/project/pytest-xdist/).

-In order to solve this, pass the `--single-thread` option to the coverage command:
+To solve this, pass the `--single-thread` option to the coverage command:

 ```sh
 (env): nile coverage -s